icemanbsi/full-silex/README.md

 ## Installation

-#### 1. Add full-stack as a required library in your composer project
+#### 1. Add full-silex as a required library in your composer project
 ```
 composer require icemanbsi/full-silex
 ```